 At least one official, authorized entity that can reasonably speak for the community as a whole must officially approve becoming a Lewis and Clark NHT Community and appoint a designated individual to serve as the official point of contact for both the Sustainable Tourism Project and members of the public interested in experiencing communities along the Trail.

-3. Community values and showcases its connection to Lewis and Clark National Historic Trail
+3. Community values and showcases– or intends to showcase– its connection to Lewis and Clark National Historic Trail.

 Each community may satisfy this requirement differently.
 Examples may include but are not limited to: